We’d love to welcome you to the Granite State!

 Open Positions for Ordained Leaders

 St. Andrew’s in New London is looking for a full-time Curate to begin work between May and September 2025.
-The “Curate of Kearsarge” will “support, deepen, and extend our witness and provide a supportive but stretching context for his or her diaconal and priestly formation.
+The “Curate of Kearsarge” will “support, deepen, and extend our witness and benefit from a supportive but stretching context for his or her diaconal and priestly formation.
 The curate will share in the leadership of liturgy, pastoral care, Christian formation, community engagement, and parish administration.”
 Please read the full position description here.

 To be considered for the position, please send a cover letter addressed to the Rector of St. Andrew’s New London, a resume, and an OTM profile to Canon Tina Pickering at tpickering@nhepiscopal.org.